deltachat/deltachat-pages/en/help.md

   By tapping <img style="vertical-align:middle; width:1.2em; margin:1px" src="../assets/help/go-to-original.png" alt="Arrow-right icon"/>,
   you can go back to the original message in the original chat

-- Finally, you can also use "Save Messages" to take **personal notes** - open the chat, type something, add a photo or a voice message, whatever
+- Finally, you can also use "Save Messages" to take **personal notes** - open the chat, type something, add a photo or a voice message etc.

 - As "Saved Message" are synced, they can become very handy for transferring data between devices